bcgov/devops-platform-workshops/101-lab/content/03_deployment.md

 ### Why Build in Tools Then?

 Your Tools namespace has quota that can be best utilized for your CI (Continuous Integration) and devops workloads.
-Since building an image is apart of the CI pipeline you can run your builds there without impacting the cpu or memory availability for deployment workloads.
+Since building an image is a part of the CI pipeline you can run your builds there without impacting the cpu or memory availability for deployment workloads.

 When you ran `oc new-app` a new imagestream was created in your `dev` namespace with an image that points to your `tools` namespace.
 To import the image from one namespace to another you can: